Z-enon/Java-OpenGL-API/README.md

 # Java-OpenGL-API
 A few abstraction layers for LWJGL OpenGL.
 From shader light pre-processor to UI handling.

-WARNING: If you are too lazy to read everything, I must nevertheless warn you that for some reasons blending still isn't working at all, despite testing several strategies.
+WARNING: If you are too lazy to read everything, I must nevertheless warn you that for some reason blending still isn't working at all, despite testing several strategies.
 The test can be found in ```com.xenon.test.Test.java```.

 ## Rudimentary layer
 Basic layer all LWJGL developer needs.
 Is located in ```com.xenon.glfw```.